Learn how the One Big Beautiful Act affects student loans.

 If you have a credit balance remaining after tuition is covered, you can request a refund and use the money to buy books.

-Degree candidates must be enrolled at least half-time, defined as six credits or two non-audited courses per semester.
+Degree candidates must be enrolled at least half-time, at least 4.5 credits/term during the Fall and Spring terms (or 3 credits during the Summer term).
 If you drop below half-time status before the end of the drop/add period, your aid may be canceled.
 See Return of Title IV Funds Policy.

 Johns Hopkins is approved by the Maryland Higher Education Commission for the training of veterans and the widows and children of deceased veterans under the provisions of the various federal laws pertaining to veterans’ educational benefits.
 Information about veterans’ benefits is available here.
 Find more information on veterans’ education benefits here.